zachleat/zachleat.com/web/_posts/2018-05-01-extra-readable-titles.md

 <div class="callout">
     <h3>Update</h3>
     <p>One hefty drawback to this approach (using only <code>vw</code> units to scale text) noted by <a href="https://twitter.com/andrew__romanov/status/992482401053036544">Andrew Romanov</a> is that the text no longer zooms appropriately with page zoom!
-He proposes using <code>calc</code> with a combination of fixed and viewport units for at least some text zooming.</p>
+He proposes using <code>calc</code> with a combination of fixed and viewport units for at least some text zooming.
+Read the <a href="https://fvsch.com/code/css-locks/">The Math of CSS Locks</a> for more on that approach.</p>
 </div>